Hard Problems

 Hard Problems (問題集, Mondaishū) is the 40th studio album by Japanese singer-songwriter Miyuki Nakajima, released in 2014.
+The album contained the single "Mugi no uta", which was used as the theme song for the NHK drama Massan, and peaked at number four on the Billboard Japan Top Album Sales chart.

 Track listing

 All songs written and composed by Miyuki Nakajima and arranged by Ichizo Seo.